Alabama election result seen as ‘miracle’ in a Europe horrified by Trump

 BERLIN — Roy Moore’s defeat in the Tuesday special election may have come as a relief to liberal Americans, but in Europe it was taken as a sign that the United States has not totally lost its moral compass.

-The 2016 election victory of President Donald Trump, who is deeply unpopular across Western Europe, appears to have severely damaged the United States’ status as a role model in Europe.
+The 2016 presidential election victory of Donald Trump, who is deeply unpopular across Western Europe, appears to have severely damaged the United States’ status as a role model in Europe.
 Democrat Doug Jones’ victory over Moore, a Republican – who was dogged by allegations of sexual misconduct involving teenage girls decades ago – in Alabama’s special election to fill a U.S. Senate seat was interpreted by many in Europe as a reversal for Trump and a sign that all is not lost across the Atlantic.

 In Europe, the Alabama election result was widely seen as a “notable setback for President Donald Trump,” in the words of France’s liberal Liberation newspaper.
 Its center-left competitor Le Monde declared the result a “referendum about Trump’s political agenda,” and Britain’s Financial Times agreed that it was “a big blow for Mr Trump.”